-Dr Justine Rogers, law lecturer, University of NSW
+Dr Justine Rogers, Law Lecturer, The University of New South Wales

 In 2015, start sharing stories about, and rewarding staff and colleagues for, ethical decisions and behaviour.
 When ethics issues come up, let others in the firm know how they were identified and addressed.
 These are two effective ways of strengthening your firm’s ethical infrastructure.

 From my perspective as an ethics lecturer, the most voiced fear of law students is not about defending the guilty, but working in a workplace in which core, intrinsic values are not important.

 So even if there is an ethics policy at your firm or chambers, doing the right thing needs to be seen as possible and worthwhile.